 - Transport controls.
 Play, pause, stop, next, previous, repeat, shuffle, thumbs up, thumbs down, and timeline scrubber when the source allows seeking.

 - Volume controls.
-Master volume slider, mute, optional volume cap, three preset slots (Pro), and a zone selector for multi-zone receivers.
+Master volume slider, mute, optional volume cap, six volume presets (Pro), and a zone selector for multi-zone receivers.

 - Music Sources panel.
 A Finder-style column browser for navigating HEOS services, internet radio, local files, and starred favorites.